 VERSE 2.
 The peoples will take them, and bring them to their place.
 The house of Israel will possess them in the LORD’s land for servants and for handmaids.
 They will take as captives those whose captives they were; and they shall rule over their oppressors.

 VERSE 3.
 It will happen in the day that the LORD will give you rest from your sorrow, from your trouble, and from the hard service in which you were made to serve,

 NLT translation.
 In that wonderful day, when the LORD gives his people rest from sorrow and fear, from slavery and chains,

 that wonderful day.
-This is the date when God will restore his people.
+This is the day when the LORD God will restore his people.

 the LORD gives his people rest from sorrow and fear.
-They will finally be freed of their fear of the tyrant.
+They will finally be free of their fear of the tyrant.